sparklemotion/nokogiri/CONTRIBUTING.md

   - [ ] submit a PR to https://github.com/rubysec/ruby-advisory-db
 - [ ] update nokogiri.org
 - [ ] bump `lib/nokogiri/version/constant.rb` to a prerelease version like `v1.14.0.dev`

-## Code of Conduct

-Our full Code of Conduct is in [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md).

-For best results, be nice.
-Remember that Nokogiri maintainers are volunteers, and treat them with respect.

-Do not act entitled to service.
-Do not be rude.
-Do not use judgmental or foul language.

-The maintainers reserve the right to delete issues or comments that are rude, or that contain foul language, and will permanently block users who violate the code.